-The entire financial assets and liabilities of the Company is classified as Level 3 in the fair value hierarchy due to the inclusion of unobservable inputs including counterparty credit risk.
+The entire financial assets and liabilites of the Company is classified as Level 3 in the fair value hierarchy due to the inclusion of unobservable inputs including counterparty credit risk.

-Note: a) There have been no transfers between Level 1 and Level 2 for the years ended March 31, 2019 and March 31, 2018.
+Note:a) There have been no transfers between Level 1 and Level 2 for the years ended March 31, 2020 and March 31, 2019.

-b) Costs of certain unquoted equity instruments has been considered as an appropriate estimate of fair value because of a wide range of possible fair value measurements and cost represents the best estimate of fair value within that range.
+b) Costs of certain unquoted equity instruments has been considered as an appropriate estimate of fair value because of a wide range of possible fair value measurements and cost represents the best estimate of fair value within that range the fair value of the financial instruments is determined using discounted cash flow analysis.